Aesthetics and comfort without comparison applied to yachting

 Seeking innovation in a classic and modern lifestyle

 Excellence has been at the core of Minotti since being founded in 1948 by Alberto Minotti.
 A workshop of furniture craftsmen that has become a key player in the furniture industry since the 1960s and its development.
 Present in more than 64 countries through some forty showrooms, boutiques and retailers, such as Instore in Brussels for the Belgian market, the company is known worldwide as one of the best ambassadors of the Italian spirit and style of design.
 During the 2010s, many great designers, such as those present every year at the Salone del Mobile, have vowed to produce new models in full collaboration with the brand.
-Frenchman Christophe Delcourt, a collaborator of Yabu Pushelberg, American Marcio Kogan and his own interior design studio mk27, and Japan’s Nendo adhere to the “Minotti code”.
+Frenchman Christophe Delcourt, a collaborator of Yabu Pushelberg, Brazilian Marcio Kogan and his own interior design studio mk27, and Japan’s Nendo adhere to the “Minotti code”.
 This is a clear and precise fusion of tradition and innovation, ultra-modern technology and the intelligence of the hand in the partnership that the manufacturer effects between craft and industry.

 The very expression of innovation made in Italy